1918 Ohio State Buckeyes football team: Game summaries

 On November 9, 1918, Ohio State defeated Case, 56–0, on a muddy field in Columbus, Ohio.

 On November 16, 1918, Illinois defeated Ohio State, 13–0, on a muddy field in Champaign, Illinois.
 Kirkpatrick and Sabo scored touchdowns for Illinois.

-On November 23, 1918, Wisconsin defeated Ohio State, 14-3, in Columbus, Ohio.
+On November 23, 1918, Wisconsin defeated Ohio State, 14–3, in Columbus, Ohio.

 On November 30, 1918, Michigan defeated Ohio State, 14–0, in Columbus, Ohio.
 The game was played on a wet, muddy and slippery field that handicapped the offensive players.
 The teams played to a scoreless tie in a first half.
 Michigan's first touchdown was set up by a 73-yard punt from Frank Steketee that "stuck fast in the mud" at Ohio State's two- or three-yard line.
 Michigan's defense held, and Ohio State was forced to punt from his end zone.
 Angus Goetz blocked the punt and recovered it in the end zone for a touchdown.
 Later in the game, Steketee faked a run around the end and passed to Robert J. Dunne who was "camped near the uprights."
+This was the first matchup between the rivals while they were both members of the Western (Big Ten) Conference.